 But the vineyard only produced bad fruit.
 So he will tear down the surrounding walls and abandon his vineyard.
 He is not going to invest any more time and effort in a vineyard that will not produce the fruit he wants.

 At the conclusion of the parable, Isaiah identifies the vineyard as Israel.
-And the fruit God was looking for as righteousness and justice.
+And the fruit God was looking for was righteousness and justice.
 But the fruit they produced was bloodshed and cries of distress.

 The Parable of the Tenants

 Jesus’ parable of the vineyard starts off similar to Isaiah’s but then takes a dramatic turn.
 Rather than focusing on the fruit, Jesus focuses on those hired to take care of the crop.
 These are responsible for tending the vines, harvesting the grapes, and pressing the wine.
 And, in the end, to provide the owner of the vineyard with the produce.